folio-org/folio-org.github.io/community/guide-issues.md

 promptly.
 We all like to keep the issue resolution process moving smoothly.

-If comments start to turn into a lengthy discussion, then follow up in [other fora](which-forum), and then summarise into further issue tracker Comments.
+If comments start to turn into a lengthy discussion, then follow up in [other forums](which-forum), and then summarise into further issue tracker Comments.
 Provide links in both directions.

 ## Status